iterative/dvc.org/content/docs/use-cases/ci-cd-for-machine-learning.md

 Firstly, we can automate and enforce testing.
 This includes enforcing integrity with application-specific tests:

-- **Data**: for example, validation against a schema or verifying pipeline consistency -- correct shapes, data types, etc.
+- **Data validation**: for example, validation against a schema or verifying pipeline consistency -- correct shapes, data types, etc.
-- **Models**: for example, input/output and performance validation -- all dependencies present for inference to run, and model scores within thresholds.
+- **Model validation**: for example, input/output and performance validation -- all dependencies present for inference to run, and model scores within thresholds.

 Typically, this requires **infrastructure orchestration**: making CI systems provision and launch a GPU instance, train a model, cleanly terminate, and pull